Tommaso Pobega

-Tommaso Pobega (/it/ born 15 July 1999) is an Italian professional footballer who plays as a midfielder for club Bologna, on loan from AC Milan.
-He also plays for the Italy national team.
+Tommaso Pobega (/it/ born 15 July 1999) is an Italian professional footballer who plays as a midfielder for club Bologna.

 Club career

 AC Milan

 Pobega appeared in friendlies for the main squad of AC Milan in the autumn of 2016.

 Loan to Ternana

-On 23 August 2018, Pobega joined to Serie C club Ternana on loan for the 2018–19 season.
-On 7 October he made his professional debut in Serie C for Ternana as a substitute replacing Giuseppe Vives in the 73rd minute of a 1–1 home draw against Renate.
+On 23 August 2018, he joined to Serie C club Ternana on loan for the 2018–19 season.
+On 7 October, Pobega made his professional debut in Serie C for Ternana as a substitute replacing Giuseppe Vives in the 73rd minute of a 1–1 home draw against Renate.
 Two weeks later he was sent-off, as a substitute, with a double yellow card in the 87th minute of a 1–1 away draw against Triestina.
-On 7 November he played his first entire match for Ternana, a 1–0 away win over Fano.
-On 27 December he scored his first professional goal in the 69th minute of a 2–1 home win over Teramo.
+On 7 November, Pobega played his first entire match for Ternana, a 1–0 away win over Fano.
+On 27 December, he scored his first professional goal in the 69th minute of a 2–1 home win over Teramo.
 On 9 February 2019, Pobega scored twice in a 2–2 home draw against Virtus Verona.
-Pobega ended his season-long loan to Ternana with 32 appearances, 3 goals and 3 assists.
+He ended his season-long loan to Ternana with 32 appearances, 3 goals and 3 assists.